dirigible-io/dirigible-io.github.io/_posts/blogs/2018-11-24-blogs_node_in_dirigible.md

 }
 ```

-4. Now, after publish and selecting the run.command file in the Workspace Explorer you should see the following result in the Preview window:
+4. After you publish and select the **run.command** file in the Workspace Explorer, you should see the following result in the Preview window:

 > hello world